Panzzangie/kg-next/README.md

 CSS files are module based.
 Each `.tsx` file that requires CSS should have an associated `.module.css` file that is imported.
 CSS modules alow using the same class names in multiple places without a worry of one overriding another.

+### GitHub workflow

+When wanting to edit the website, please make a branch off of `main` (which will hold the deployable version of the website) and prefereably name the branch something somewhat descriptive.
+Once you have made your changes, create a pull request to `main`.
+This pull request can be merged once any collaborator has approved the changes, just as a sanity check.

 ## Techstack resources

 - [Next.js Documentation](https://nextjs.org/docs)